HomeIntelligencePersonnel Accountability › Williams, JOE

 Tenure Summary

-Joe Williams began his career with the Georgia Department of Corrections as a corrections officer at Hancock State Prison in 2015, advancing through the ranks of sergeant, lieutenant, captain, unit manager, and deputy warden.
-He was promoted to Warden 1 in 2023, then to Warden 2 the following year.
-GPS records show that during his tenure as Warden 2 at Hancock State Prison — which spanned from at least January 2025 into April 2026 — ten incarcerated individuals died at the facility.
-One federal lawsuit, Allen v.
+Joe Williams began his career with the Georgia Department of Corrections as a correctional officer at Hancock State Prison in 2015 and rose through the ranks—sergeant, lieutenant, captain, unit manager, deputy warden—before being promoted to Warden 1 in 2023 and later Warden 2.
+GPS records place Williams as the Warden 2 at Hancock State Prison from 2025 onward.
+During his leadership tenure at that facility, GPS attributes 10 deaths to his watch, all at Hancock State Prison.
+A federal lawsuit, Allen v.
 Williams, was filed against him in 2025 and remains pending.
+The facility’s period under his wardenship was marked by severe understaffing, gang-related violence, and findings of systemic failures documented by the U.S. Department of Justice and the Atlanta Journal-Constitution.

 What happened on their watch